 French Online Casinos

-French online casinos are a little tricky, because the parliament of France has had such an ambivalent view of Internet gambling.
-You get the idea the French lawmakers, if left to their own devices, would simply outlaw all forms of gambling in France besides their state-run monopolies on horse racing and the lottery.
+French online casinos are a little tricky, because the parliament of France as of 2021 has an ambivalent view of Internet gambling.
+French lawmakers, if left to their own devices, would simply outlaw all forms of gambling in France besides their state-run monopolies on horse racing and the lottery.

 French Online Gambling Laws

 I’ve noticed that where brick-and-mortar gambling industries are strongest, that’s where you’ll get some of the greatest resistance to online gambling interests.
 For instance, in the United States, the State of Washington is one of the strongest anti-online gambling proponents.
 France seems to be in the same position as Nevada, as you’ll find 464 land-based casinos, horse tracks, and racinos spread throughout the land of wine and cheese.
 With such strong live casino interests, it’s probably no surprise France has been so late to the online gaming table.

 Before 2010, online casinos were not legal in France.
 That didn’t mean online casinos didn’t accept French players, but these were black market websites that operated outside the laws.
 This kind of black market fosters a situation where problem gambling, gaming addiction, and underage gambling flourish.
 That’s why ARJEL was created: to provide responsible oversight and regulation, while collecting revenues from a potential lucrative tax resource.
 ARJEL regulates online sports betting, online horse betting, and online poker.
 You might notice online casinos aren’t listed, so let’s take a look at how France does govern online casino gambling.